carbon-language/carbon-lang/docs/design/generics/appendix-witness.md

 Specialization compounds the difficulty of the previous two issues.

-An interface with an associated type might be implemented using witness tables by including a reference to the associated type's witness table in the witness table for the interface.
-This doesn't give you a witness table for parameterized types using the associated type as an argument.
+An interface with an associated facet might be implemented using witness tables by including a reference to the associated facet's witness table in the witness table for the interface.
+This doesn't, though, give you a witness table for parameterized types using the associated facet as an argument.
 Synthesizing those witness tables is particularly tricky if the implementation is different for specific types due to specialization.

 Similarly, a blanket implementation can guarantee that some implementation of an interface exists.
 Specialization means that actual implementation of that